mozilla/mozlog/README.md

 First parameter is a string "op".
 It should be unique within the file.
 Second parameter is some optional object, with keys and values that would make sense when looking at the logs again.

+The `debug` option (not level) in the config will add in some asserts that your usage adheres to the above: that there's only ever at most 2 arguments to a log function, the first is a string without spaces.